 - OIGs are encouraged to keep a record of DEIA training that they provided or otherwise made available to OIG staff, DEIA activities and programs that are held and promoted, attendance records, and other feedback from staff about such events (e.g., post attendance surveys).
 OIGs can and should use these records to establish internal baseline information and progress. - As appropriate, OIGs can report information through various mechanisms to internal and external stakeholders, including but not limited to all-OIG messages (e.g., webinars, email blasts), Semiannual Reports to Congress, Congressional hearing testimony, and Management Directive 715 reports to the Equal Employment Opportunity Commission (EEOC). - CIGIE may send out data calls for information about DEIA training and awareness activities to assess the overall community's progress in advancing DEIA.
-This will be measured against baseline data that was obtained during the initial CIGIE DEIA Work Group survey.
+This will be measured against baseline data and subsequent survey data obtained during the CIGIE DEIA Committee surveys.